Customer experience CANNOT be fixed with technology alone

-In today’s online and offline retail market, “this is the way we have always done it” is the most dangerous mind-set any retailer can have.
+In today’s online and offline retail market, “this is the way we have always done it” is the most dangerous mindset any retailer can have.
 While customer expectations grow as enormously and quickly as their choices and options, along with E-Commerce Website Developments in Pakistan, it’s not a great surprise that traditional retail players like Al-Fatah, Servis Shoes, Generation, Nishat, Al-Karam, etc. are struggling to keep up with providing a great customer experience.

 The current retail landscape is uncertain and precarious for those hamstrung and confined by the status quo.
 Besides that pressure comes from both the top-down and the bottom-up retailers.
 From above, giant and colossal brands like Khaadi, Imtiaz, Sapphire, Gul Ahmad, J Dot, etc. are leveraging their diversity, capital, and market share to innovate rapidly and dramatically and significantly.
 Initiatives that enrich simplicity and ease of experience, like Daraz-cum-Ali Baba, TCS Yayvo, etc. powerfully differentiate these retailers and radically transform customer expectations superficially overnight.

-What’s the Customer Perspective?
+What’s the Customer’s Perspective?

 From a customer perspective, perks and plus points that were once luxuries are now necessities.
-Like same-day shipping, personalized product recommendations, options to buy online or pick up from-the-store, etc. And although traditional offline retailers are investing in meeting these higher standards, the top dogs are making it nearly difficult.
+Like same-day shipping, personalized product recommendations, options to buy online or pick up from the store, etc. And although traditional offline retailers are investing in meeting these higher standards, the top dogs are making it nearly difficult.
 If not impossible to catch up.
 As they pour more and more money into exceeding customer expectations.
 Plus, redefining the entire online retail experience in their favor.

 Behemoths are not the only ones challenging traditional retailers.
 Retail industry giants use their size and range to best stagnant retailers, smaller and more nimble.
 Direct-to-consumer brands are doing the same.
 Startups like Agha Noor, Be One, By-The-Way (BTW), etc were born digitally.
 They don’t need to consider scale in the same way brick-and-mortar retailers do.
 Their digital marketing strategies have always incorporated disruptive ways to approach e-commerce.
 Hence, affording them the ability from day one to take modern, innovative yet calculated risks supported by their customer data.
 Now, as they increase judiciously into brick-and-mortar, they’re taking the same approach.
 And leading the way in increasingly disrupting physical retail experiences as well.

-Clothing brand “Be One” is a great example of this omnichannel disruption.
+The clothing brand “Be One” is a great example of this omnichannel disruption.
 The brand’s store layout is showroom-style minimalist, and shoppers digitally order or select online from their website.
 And then only they come to shops to pay and place an order.
 The risks of creating such an unconventional retail experience have paid off to the brand in terms of millions of sales revenue per month.

 Where should Retailers Invest?